ZA

 If the death was caused by a road accident, open the RAF lane early and preserve accident evidence.

-If a breadwinner dies due to negligent driving, dependants may have a Road Accident Fund (RAF) “loss of support” lane, and there may also be a funeral-expenses lane.
-These are evidence-heavy: dates, reports, invoices, and proof of dependency matter.
+If a breadwinner dies due to negligent driving, dependants may have a Road Accident Fund loss-of-support lane, and there may also be a funeral-expenses lane.
+These are evidence-heavy: dates, reports, invoices, receipts, and proof of dependency matter.

 Official references (RAF)